Ethical Hacking is the act of penetrating systems and networks to find out the threats in those systems.

-Ethical Hacking is an act of penetrating systems and networks to find out the threats in those systems.
+Ethical Hacking is the act of penetrating systems and networks to find out the threats in those systems.
 It is also a process to crack the vulnerabilities in the network which a malicious attacker may exploit, causing loss of data, financial loss, and other significant damages.

 Coming to its methodology, ethical hackers use the same methods and tools as used by malicious (black hat) hackers, after the permission of an authorized person.
 Whereas on the other hand, evil hackers use the methods in disgracing and illegal ways.

 Mostly an Ethical Hacker is coined as a ‘White Hat Hacker.’
 An ethical hacker is an information security, computer, and networking expert who systematically attempts to infiltrate computer systems, applications, networks, and other computer resources with the permission of their owners.

 The purpose of an ethical hacker is to evaluate the security and identify the vulnerabilities in the system which are exploitable, in systems infrastructure and networks.
 It is to determine whether unauthorized access or other malicious activities are possible.